-Network television came calling… Channel Nine gave Alison her the daily afternoon children’s show GUESS WHAT, which enjoyed great success and she was a popular guest host of the iconic, HERE’S HUMPHREY which cemented a place in the hearts of many Australians.
+Television soon followed with Channel Nine giving Alison her the daily afternoon children’s show GUESS WHAT, which enjoyed great success and she was a popular guest host of the iconic, HERE’S HUMPHREY which cemented a place in the hearts of many Australian families.

-Upon arriving in Los Angeles, Alison studied acting, secured management and an agent.
-She worked on television commercials, was cast in the pilot remake of VALLEY OF THE DOLLS and some episodes of comedy television.
-But this was not what Alison’s passion… teaching children/ taking care of children and indeed, having her own children were her hearts desire, so she walked away from the entertainment business.
+In 1991 Alison Married Cameron Daddo and the pair emigrated to the USA where Alison’s life began a new path.
+She studied acting and worked on television commercials, was cast in the pilot remake of VALLEY OF THE DOLLS and some episodes of comedy television.
+But this was not Alison’s passion… teaching children/ taking care of children and indeed, having her own children were her heart’s desire and she took a break from the entertainment scene.

-In the mid-90’s Alison began studying with the Bodyfulmind Institute, founded by LA 80’s health expert Doreen Rivera (the driving force behind Jane Fonda’s Workout).
-There she trained and taught Bodyfulmind exercise classes and headed up the Pregnancy Program which readied couples for birth, labor support and post-partum support.
+Alison studied at the Bodyfulmind Institute, founded by LA 80’s health expert Doreen Rivera (the driving force behind Jane Fonda’s Workout).
+There she trained and taught Bodyfulmind exercise classes and headed up the Pregnancy Program which readied couples for birth, labour support and post-partum support.
 Whilst doing this she studied Massage Therapy at IPSB and in 1999 received her degree.
 Alison’s work at DRBMI took her into 2010.

-From 2009, Alison’s passion for teaching moved into another phase, school teacher.
+Her passion for teaching moved into another phase, school teacher.
 She’d given birth to 3 children- Lotus ’96, River ’00 and Bodhi ’06.
-For three years she worked close to south central Los Angeles at Windsor Hills Elementary School (LAUSD) teaching 3rd graders expression of emotions and anti- violence through nature based arts.
+For three years she worked close to south central Los Angeles at Windsor Hills Elementary School (LAUSD) teaching 3rd graders expression of emotions and anti- violence through nature- based arts.